Robert Shwartzman: Prema (2025)

 On 5 November 2024, it was announced that Shwartzman would compete full-time in the series for Prema Racing in 2025, alongside former Formula 2 rival Callum Ilott.
 Prema struggled to adapt to the series at the start of the season, as he and Ilott finished no higher than 18th in the first five rounds.
 However, Shwartzman shocked the field and qualified on pole position for the 2025 Indianapolis 500, becoming the first rookie driver to do so since Teo Fabi in 1983.
 This was also Prema's first pole in IndyCar.
 He did not finish the race after crashing in the pit lane on lap 87.
 Despite this, Shwartzman was named Indianapolis 500 Rookie of the Year for 2025.
-Two races later, Shwartzman picked up his and Prema's first top ten finish in Illnois.
-Prema would prove to be more competitive in the second half of the season, with Shwartzman picking up top 20 finishes in all but two races; this included his best finish yet with ninth in Iowa.
+Two races later, Shwartzman picked up his and Prema's first top-ten finish in Illinois.
+Prema would prove to be more competitive in the second half of the season, with Shwartzman picking up top-20 finishes in all but two races; this included his best finish yet with ninth in Iowa.
 Shwartzman finished his rookie season of IndyCar 24th in the standings, missing out on the Rookie of the Year to Louis Foster by two points, and he also finished just seven points behind teammate Ilott.
 His season also received praise from IndyCar president Doug Boles, who labelled Shwartzman's pole as "a great story for all of us".

-2026 season

-Shwartzman is under contract to compete with Prema into 2026, however, Prema's uncertainty to continue racing in the series has left his future in doubt.
+Shwartzman was under contract to compete with Prema in 2026.
+However, Prema's uncertainty to continue racing in the series has left his future in the series in doubt.
+He did not secure a seat with any of the other teams to compete in the 2026 Indianapolis 500, making him the first pole-sitter to not race in the following year's race since Bruno Junqueira back in 2003.